 Dear _________________ ,

 I am writing, as one of your constituents, to let you know about an issue which is becoming increasingly important; single-use disposable vapes.I believe that it is vital we ban these disposable electronic devices, for environmental and public heath reasons.

 There has been much attention brought to this issue in recent months, with significant media coverage and political engagement.
-So far in Westminster we have had written and oral questions put to the Government asking about the environmental impact of these devices, alongside a debate in late 2022 and early 2023.
+So far in Westminster we have had written and oral questions put to the Government asking about the environmental impact of these devices, alongside debates and evidence hearings in late 2022 and early 2023.
 The UK Government has also indicated it's wishes to ban these items, however we must ensure this is followed through with robust policy.
-In the nations, we have also had the Scottish Government commission an urgent review on the environmental impacts, and are considering a ban and have had several councils write to the Government in support of a ban.
+In the nations, we have also had the Scottish Government commission and publish an urgent review on the environmental impacts, and are considering a ban and have had several councils write to the Government in support of a ban.

 Unfortunately, the UK Government has not previously undertaken an assessment of the environmental impact of disposable vapes in the UK, as revealed by Trudy Harrison after a question from Kirsten Oswald.
 DEFRA released the findings from the consultation on single-use plastic items, but admits failing to take into account disposable vaping products.

 I would very much appreciate if you could spare time to read these notes and acknowledge receipt of this letter.
 I would be interested to know your thoughts on this issue, and whether you would be able to support this ban on disposable vaping products.

 If you have any questions, please contact me at your earliest convenience.

 5 million disposable vapes are thrown away weekly in the UK, meaning a substantial quantity of plastic and lithium, this is up from 1.3 million (2 thrown away per second) in 2022.